lwasser/dev-earthlab-site/_pages/learn.md

 [View All Tutorials](/tutorials/)

 ## Courses
-We are currently restructuring Earth Systems Analytics (GEOG 4100 / 5100) - to
-begin Spring 2017 at the CU Boulder campus.
-This data intensive course fuses earth system science, ecology, remote sensing and data science.
+We are currently redesigning Earth Systems Analytics (GEOG 4100 / 5100).
+This course fuses key topics related to the grand challenges in science, remote sensing and computationally intensive approaches.
+The course will be held in Spring 2017 at the CU Boulder campus.
 Stay tuned for course materials as they develop.

 Questions?
 Tweet: @leahawasser or @mxwlj